spacetelescope/jwst/docs/assign_wcs/source/main.rst

 the slope results for each integration in the exposure, or the single slope image that is the result of averaging over all integrations.

-jwst_pipeline.assign_wcs uses the modeling, units and coordinates subpackages in astropy.
+jwst.assign_wcs uses the modeling, units and coordinates subpackages in astropy.

 Software dependencies: